Aloo Mutter (1 Serving (125g)) and Cooked Rice (1 Cup, Cooked)

 Portion Control

-Add a source of lean protein such as grilled chicken, tofu, or chickpeas to your meal to help stabilize blood sugar levels.
+Add a source of protein such as grilled chicken, tofu, or lentils to your meal.
+Protein can help control the rise in blood glucose by slowing digestion.

 Healthy Fats